thegiftofgabes/04-roots-flowers/how to play.md

 | **5**   | Animal Migration                 | Hinderance               | Community Balance And Closeness   | Force Some Folks To Evacuate Their Homes |
 | **6**   | An Unearthed Nuclear Plant       | Disturbance              | Job Assignment Board Systems      | Create A Rift Among The People           |

+You can use [this Solarpunk adventure generator](https://perchance.org/solarpunk-adventure-generator) based on the table above.

 ## Example

 [Conflicting approaches] are causing [harm] to [the community balance and closeness], and is going to [create a rift among the people.].